prisma/prisma1/docs/05-FAQ/05-Functions.md

 Here's some functionality it offers:

-- convenience API for sending queries and mutations to a Graphcool project (based on [`graphql-request`](https://github.com/graphcool/graphql-request))
+- convenience API for sending queries and mutations to a Graphcool service (based on [`graphql-request`](https://github.com/graphcool/graphql-request))
 - generating a temporary authentication token for a node in your database

 If you want to use it inside a managed function, you can simply `require` it (similar to [here](https://github.com/graphcool/modules/blob/master/authentication/email-password/code/loggedInUser.js#L1)).
 In a webhook, you can install it as a dependency with npm.